MicrosoftDocs/fabric-docs/docs/data-science/machine-learning-model.md

 In MLflow, machine learning models include a standard packaging format.
 This format allows use of those models in various downstream tools, including batch inferencing on Apache Spark.
 The format defines a convention to save a model in different “flavors” that different downstream tools can understand.

-The user experience can directly create a ML model from the user experience.
+You can directly create an ML model from the user experience.
 The MLflow API can also directly create a ML model.

 To create a ML model from the user experience, you can: